So, you’ve decided upon Microsoft 365 and the Azure cloud for your business. Congratulations. We think you’ve made the right choice.

 The ability to activate shared computers remotely also comes with E3.
 With remote desktop services, every user on your shared computer can continue to work on their files.

-Also exclusive to enterprise plans is Azure rights management, which protects data that is shared externally.
+Also exclusive to enterprise plans is Azure rights management (RMS), which protects data that is shared externally.
 When protected files are emailed to another company, the protection stays on the file.

 Like Litigation Hold and eDiscovery, Azure rights management is imperative for compliance and may be required.

-Other enterprise-only features include Excel PowerPivot, and PowerQuery, as well as Infopath, an application for distributing and submitting electronic forms.
-In-place archiving for Exchange is also limited to enterprise.
+Other enterprise-only features include in-place archiving for Exchange, Excel PowerPivot, and PowerQuery, as well as Infopath, an application for distributing and submitting electronic forms.

 These are just some of the additional features of E3, with more that are currently present, and more that will be added over time.
 If you think any of these features may be something you need, make sure to reach out to ITSG before deciding.